EfficienSea2/BalticWebIdReg/README.md

 # BalticWebIdReg
-Mock-up BalticWeb ID Registry
+Mock-up BalticWeb ID Registry.

+The ID Registry project is comprised of the following sub-projects:

+* bw-idreg-client: A client library that may be used by applications that wish to integrated with the ID Registry.
+* bw-idreg-ldap: An embedded ApacheDS LDAP server including custom schema and sample data.
+* bw-idreg-authsrv: Scripts to download, configure and run the JBoss Keycloak server.

 ## Prerequisites

-Java 8
+* Java 8
-Maven 3
+* Maven 3
-MySQL
+* MySQL

 ## Build The Project